1

 The choice between Trading 212 and DEGIRO depends on your specific needs.
 Both brokers have unique advantages that make them appealing in different contexts.

 Trading 212 is known for its simplicity and intuitive platform, making it ideal for beginner investors.
 It also offers commission-free investing in stocks and ETFs and allows you to earn interest on uninvested cash and borrowed shares.
+Other fees may apply - see the terms and fees.

 On the other hand, DEGIRO offers a more diverse range of financial products, including bonds and options, and a competitive fee structure, especially when compared to traditional banking brokerage services.
 DEGIRO also does not offer CFDs, which may be a plus if you are not interested in these instruments.